 LINEST

-The LINEST function in Excel is used to calculate statistics for a line that best fits a set of data points by minimizing the differences between the data and the regression line.
-It is commonly used for linear regression analysis in statistics and data analysis projects.
+The LINEST function calculates statistics for a line that best fits a set of data points by minimizing differences between the data and the regression line.
+It's used for linear regression analysis in statistics and data projects.

 Syntax 🔗